 For kids of elementary age and older, the Spark Museum of Electrical Invention exhibits scientific achievement through the ages with original inventions by Edison, Tesla and Morse.
 It’s pretty amazing what’s packed in here, including a gallery of antique radios and a place to play with static electricity.
 On weekends, the MegaZapper Electrical Show sends out 4,000 volts of purple lightning.
 Fair warning, it’s loud; noise-sensitive kids will want to skip it.
 It's open Wednesday–Sunday.

 A short walk away, Henderson Books is worth a visit for book-loving families.
 Bellingham’s mini-version of Powell’s Books boasts floor-to-ceiling shelves, inviting lingering for all ages.

 Where to stay with kids around Mt.
 Baker/Bellingham

 Baker doesn’t offer onsite accommodations, so where you stay depends on the vacation you’re aiming for.
 To ski all weekend, opt for a woodsy retreat in Glacier to minimize driving.
-Try Baker Accommodations, a family-owned business with vacation rentals in Glacier and Maple Falls, or Mount Baker Cabins in Glacier.
+Try Baker Accommodations, a family-owned business with vacation rentals in Glacier and Maple Falls.

 For a weekend that includes urban activities, stay in Bellingham and plan to rise early for the drive to the mountain.
 The centrally located Four Points by Sheraton (formerly Best Western at Lakeway) features an indoor pool and hot tub, onsite restaurant, and pub.
 TownPlace Suites by Marriott offers rooms with full kitchens and shares an indoor pool with the adjacent Springhill Suites.